 A Special Note about eyes

 Because kittens are born with their eyes closed for approximately the first two weeks, the eye muscles have not yet had the chance to develop.
-Once a kitten opens his or her eyes, they may look a bit awkward.
+Once a kitten opens their eyes, it may look a bit awkward.
 They almost appear cross-eyed, as though their eyes are looking in two different directions.
-As a kitten ages and exercises their eye muscles more they will develop and adjust.
-Around 6+ weeks of age, a kitten’s eyes have had time to adjust and they will lose their cross-eyed appearance.
-If you see a kitten you are interested in with those very cute “googly” eyes, no need to worry, your kitten will not need glasses nor does he or she have any problems with their sight.
-All kittens mature at slightly different rates!
+As the kitten ages and exercises their eye muscles more, they will develop and adjust.
+Around 6+ weeks of age, a kitten’s eyes have had time to adapt, and they will lose their cross-eyed appearance.
+If you see a kitten you are interested in with those very cute “googly” eyes, no need to worry; your kitten will not need glasses, nor do they have any problems with their sight.
+All kittens mature at slightly different ages.